True Righteous Eternal Principles are not the property of a particular faith per se, but the heritage of ALL people of faith and principle.

 This made it seem that brethren of Black African descent were not worthy to act for God using His power.
 Finding it hard to accept because of the hurtful past of my ancestry, I turned to prayer.

 Certain I found the Church in which I would spend my days serving Christ, I needed to reconcile my feelings about what I believe to be institutional racism and the institution, the Church I felt was directed by God.

-I also hurt that when the revelation for the change in restriction came, some members of the Church left simply because Black people gained access to the holy and sacred blessing of the priesthood.
+I also grieved that when the revelation for the change in racial restriction came, some members of the Church left simply because Black people gained access to the holy and sacred blessing of the priesthood.

 There are many who would hold an inquest in the House of Commons on the conduct of the Governments — and of Parliaments … during the years which led up to this catastrophe.
 They seek to indict those who were responsible for the guidance of our affairs.
 This also would be a foolish and pernicious process. … Of this I am quite sure, that if we open a quarrel between the past and the present, we shall find that we have lost the future.